VarunnD/41189-My-Reflective-Portfolio/My Reflective Portfolio.md

 ### What do I 'now know' that I did not before?

 ### What insights have I gained?
+To reflect upon the learning process this semester,
 ### What are (my/the) perceived strengths and weaknesses that I have observed?

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?

 ### What would I do better next time and with what anticipated results?
+ To reflect upon the learning process this semester,
 ### What theory proved to be useful and why?
 What have I learnt from this?

 ## Week 11

 ### What have I learnt this week?
+To reflect upon the learning process this semester,
 ### What do I 'now know' that I did not before?

 ### What insights have I gained?
+To reflect upon the learning process this semester,
 ### What are (my/the) perceived strengths and weaknesses that I have observed?

 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?

 ### What would I do better next time and with what anticipated results?
+To reflect upon the learning process this semester,
 ### What theory proved to be useful and why?
 What have I learnt from this?

 ## Week 12

 ### What have I learnt this week?
+To reflect upon the learning process this semester,
 ### What do I 'now know' that I did not before?

 ### What insights have I gained?

 ### What are (my/the) perceived strengths and weaknesses that I have observed?
+To reflect upon the learning process this semester,
 ### What were the challenges I have encountered/observed and how well (did I/my team) handle them?

 ### What would I do better next time and with what anticipated results?
+ To reflect upon the learning process this semester,
 ### What theory proved to be useful and why?
 What have I learnt from this?